aterreno/blog/content/on-the-anti-if-campaign-the-double-dispatch-service-locator-example/index.md

 So, an example.

-On a project (in a Domain Driven Architecture) we had a fairly long “if type then, else if type then, etc…”
+On a project (in a Domain Driven Architecture) we had a fairly long "if type then, else if type then, etc…"

 The if chain was on different Tasks Types in a workflow engine.